Farenheith/enforced-assertions/README.md

 ```

 You can also call this line in a setup file of the tests outside any describe, so, all your tests will have this enforcing.
-With this, if you declare a stub, you need to test it in a assertion.
+With this, if you declare a stub, you need to test it in an assertion or your test will throw an error.

-After all, if you'll not test your stub, all did you stub it at all?
+After all, if you'll not test your stub, why did you stub it at all?
-The idea of this package is that, probably, the lack of a expect for a specific stub may be covering an unexpected behavior.
+The idea of this package is that, probably, the lack of a assertion for a specific stub may be covering an unexpected behavior.

 For this to work, the assertion must be something like this: